|

 explorer.exe on the drawing.
 This means that we need to make sure that we are executing the script

 with the full administrator access token.
-For this reason there is a command called "ElevateUser"
+For this reason there is a command called "ElevateUser".

-from version 7.2.
 If we use this command before setting the registry key, the script will look like this:

 ElevateUser